 Homestore.com (nasdaq: HOMS - news - people) January 2002 Inflating sales by booking barter transactions as revenue.
 SEC The California State Teachers' Retirement pension fund, which lost \$9 million on a Homestore investment, has filed suit against the company.
 No comment.
 Kmart (nyse: KM - news - people) January 2002 Anonymous letters from people claiming to be Kmart employees allege that the company's accounting practices intended to mislead investors about its financial health.
 SEC; House Energy and Commerce Committee; U.S. Attorney for the Eastern District of Michigan The company, which is in bankruptcy, said the "stewardship review" it promised to complete by Labor Day won't be done until the end of the year.
 Did not return repeated calls for comment.
 Merck (nyse: MRK - news - people) July 2002 Recorded \$12.4 billion in consumer- to-pharmacy co- payments that Merck never collected.
 None The SEC approved Medco's IPO registration, including its sales accounting.
 The company has since withdrawn the registration for the IPO, which was expected to raise \$1 billion.
 Our accounting practices accurately reflect the results of Medco's business and are in accordance with GAAP.
 Recognizing retail co-payments has no impact on Merck's net income or earnings per share.
 Mirant (nyse: MIR - news - people) July 2002 The company said it may have overstated various assets and liabilities.
 SEC An internal review revealed errors that may have inflated revenue by \$1.1 billion.
 This is an informal inquiry, and we will cooperate fully with this request for information.
-Nicor Energy, LLC, a joint venture between Nicor (nyse: GAS - news - people) and Dynegy (nyse: DYN - news - people) July 2002 Independent audit uncovered accounting problems that boosted revenue and underestimated expenses.
-None Nicor restated results to reflect proper accounting in the first half of this year.
-Our focus now is to stabilize this venture and put some certainty to its financial results.
-The company is evaluating its continued involvement in this venture.
-Peregrine Systems (nasdaq: PRGNE - news - people) May 2002 Overstated \$100 million in sales by improperly recognizing revenue from third-party resellers SEC; various congressional committees Said it will restate results dating back to 2000; slashed nearly 50% of its workforce to cut costs; is on its third auditor in three months and has yet to file its 2001 10-K and so, consequently, is in danger of being delisted from the Nasdaq.
-We have been and will continue to cooperate with the SEC and the Congressional committee.
-Qwest Communications International (nyse Q - news - people) February: 2002 Inflated revenue using network capacity "swaps" and improper accounting for longterm deals.
+Our focus now is to Nicor Energy, LLC, a joint venture between Nicor (nyse: GAS - news - people) and Dynegy (nyse: DYN - news - people) July 2002 Independent audit uncovered accounting problems that boosted revenue and underestimated expenses.
+None Nicor restated results to reflect proper accounting in the first half of this year. stabilize this venture and put some Peregrine Systems (nasdaq: PRGNE - news - people) May 2002 Overstated \$100 million in sales by improperly recognizing revenue from third-party resellers SEC; various congressional committees Said it will restate results dating back to 2000; slashed nearly 50% of its workforce to cut costs; is on its third auditor in three months and has yet to file its 2001 10-K and so, consequently, is in danger of being delisted from the Nasdaq.
+Qwest Communications International (nyse: Q - news - people) February 2002 Inflated revenue using network capacity "swaps" and improper accounting for long- term deals.
 DOJ; SEC; FBI; Qwest admitted that an internal review found that it incorrectly accounted for \$1.16 billion in sales.
 It will restate results for 2000, 2001 and 2002.
 To raise funds, Qwest says it is selling its phone-directory unit for \$7.05 billion.
 We are continuing to cooperate fully with the investigations.
 Reliant Energy (nyse: REI - news - people) May 2002 Engaging in "round- trip" trades to boost trading volumes and revenue.
 SEC; CFTC Recently replaced Chief Financial Officer Steve Naeve with Mark M. Jacobs, a We're cooperating with the investigations.